EGY.COM - JUDAICA

 Ever since his Cambridge days, Jacques Mosseri had been an impassioned supporter of Chaim Weizmann.
 Upon returning to Cairo in 1913, Jacques headed the Zionist organization in Egypt.
 Because of his premature death in 1934, he never saw the fulfillment of his dream or the swearing in of his champion as Israel's first president.

-Eban's wedding had assembled the future leadership of Israel.
+Eban's wedding assembled the future leadership of Israel.
 Perhaps it had something to do with some Zionist conclave in Cairo at the time.

 Standing side by side at Eban's wedding reception were Egyptian notables, the pillars of the local Jewry, senior British officers, and Cairo's leading and visiting Zionists.
 Among them were Israel's future Prime Minister David Ben Gurion and his wife Paula.
 Also present was Theodor 'Teddy' Kollek a Viennese Jew destined to become the mayor of West Jerusalem.

 It was on December 25, 1977 that Suzy Ambache returned to her birthplace during the visit to Ismailia of Israeli Prime Minister Menachem Begin.
-He had asked her to come along when he learned she was born there.
+He asked her to come along when he learned she was born there.
 Although not present at the historic Begin-Sadat meeting, Eban had by now fulfilled most of his ambitions.
 In conformity to his beliefs he had Hebraized his name to Aba.
 It was therefore as Aba Eban that he raised the Star of David at the United Nations in New York in May 1949, symbolizing the creation of the Jewish State.

 Almost a year after the Eban-Ambache wedding, a second Kamel Mohammed resident married another rising anglophile Eastern European Zionist serving in the British Army.
 While visiting the Ambache home in Zamalek, the groom-to-be was smitten by Suzy's younger sister Aura.
 Aura's marriage to Vivian 'Chaim' Herzog took place in Palestine a few months after their initial meeting.

 "It was love at first sight," she would fondly recall in an interview many years later.
 By which time Aura had become her country's first lady.
-The son of Isaac Herzog, former chief rabbi of Ireland (also the first Ashkenazi Chief Rabbi of Israel), had become the 6th president of the State of Israel in 1983.
+The son of Isaac Herzog, former chief rabbi of Ireland (also the first Ashkenazi Chief Rabbi of Israel), was the 6th president of the State of Israel in 1983.

 The Alexanders, the Ambaches and the Cattauis were not the only wealthy Jewish residents on Kamel Mohammed Street.
 There was the Salonika-born Ovadia Mercado Salem a Sephardi who, as mentioned earlier, had purchased the splendid villa at No. 5 that would later become the Embassy of Canada.